The Great North Wood

 Croydon Canal

 The reserve and much of the surrounding land has been subject to much disturbance by public works.
-Up to the early 1800s with the construction of the Canal the remaining part of Forest Wood stood on the eastern flanks and shows the wood to be L-shaped, bisected by the canal which ran for 9.25 miles from the Grand Surrey Canal at New Cross in south London to West Croydon, via Forest Hill, to.
-Authorised by an Act of Parliament in 1801, the canal was originally intended to extend northwards to Rotherhithe, but the simultaneous construction of the Grand Surrey Canal provided a convenient access route and the canal opened on 22nd October 1809.
+Up to the early 1800s with the construction of the Canal the remaining part of Forest Wood stood on the eastern flanks and shows the wood to be L-shaped, bisected by the canal which ran for 9.25 miles from the Grand Surrey Canal at New Cross in south London to West Croydon, via Forest Hill, Sydenham, Penge, South Norwood and terminating at West Croydon.

 The canal at West Croydon also linked Merstham and Godstone Iron Railway (itself connected to the Surrey Iron Railway), enabling the canal to be used to transport stone and lime from workings at Merstham.
 The canal was never extended further south-west, as was initially intended, to reach Epsom.
 Most of the canal followed the 161 ft contour and was originally planned with two inclined planes but in the end 28 locks was constructed and arranged in two flights with the largest amount of 17 locks between Brockley and Honor Oak and was the highest point on the canal and was 34 feet wide with a maximum depth of 5 feet.
 It continued snaking around the contour of the land and part of the canal came through the reserve from the north-end before crossing back over to Devonshire Road again following the lay of the land.
 Extensive earth movements must have created huge amounts of spoil which may account for the uneven topography of the site.
 Evidence of past building materials can be found and this may be a clue to the path of the canal.
 The Tithe Maps and the equivalent Apportionment Book show that the surrounding land use at the time was mainly pasture with some arable.
 The may have affected the site when the woodland was cleared.

-To keep the canal supplied with water reservoirs constructed at Forest Hill (Sainsbury’s car park) and Sydenham (Albion Villas Millennium Green), with another at South Norwood which still exists as South Norwood Lake in a public park.
 There is still parts of the canal still exists today at Darces Wood Nature Reserve between Forest Hill and Sydenham stations and at Betts Park in Anerley.
 The canal company charged a toll for goods traveling along the route such as stone, timber, coals, at 3d (55p) per ton per mile while lime. chalk, marl & dung was 1.5d (82½p) per ton per mile.
 The canal was a failure due to many factors from the banks falling in at Forest Hill and leaking canal bed as well the lack of financial returns and and it closed in August 1836.
 It was the first canal to be formally abandoned by an Act of Parliament.

 More information about this can be found on Diamond Geezers blog.
 More images of the old Croydon Canal can be found on Steve Grindlay’s Flickr page.